Is San Sebastian Worth Visiting? Yes! Here’s why

 San Sebastian is a coastal city in the Basque Country, northern Spain.
 It’s near the French border and sits on the Bay of Biscay, surrounded by mountains.

-I’ve partnered with Donostia San Sebastián Turismo and Euskadi Basque Country to bring you this travel guide.
-This article is based on the destinations and experiences I took part in.
-All views and opinions are my own.
+I have partnered with Donostia San Sebastián Turismo and Euskadi Basque Country to bring you this travel guide.
+The trip was supported by them, but everything in this article is based on what I actually did and experienced in the city, and all views and opinions are my own.

-One of the best things about San Sebastian is its beachfront setting.
+One of the best things about San Sebastian for me is how much the city revolves around the sea.

-La Concha is popular for several reasons.
-It’s cleaned daily, has plenty of amenities like sunbeds, showers, and parasols, and lifeguards are on duty.
-There’s also a long promenade that follows the bay, which is great for walking and cycling.
+La Concha is popular for good reason.
+It is cleaned daily, there are plenty of amenities like sunbeds, showers and parasols, and lifeguards are on duty in season.
+There is also a long promenade that runs along the bay, which is perfect if you prefer walking or cycling by the water rather than lying on the sand.

 One of the things I knew about northern Spain before visiting the region was that it’s renowned for excellent food.
 I wasn’t disappointed!

-You’ll find the best pintxo bars in the old town, especially the streets that come off from the Basilica.
-Some of the bars I visited and really enjoyed were Bar Sport, Sirimiri, Gandarias and La Vina for its traditional Basque cheesecake.
+You’ll find the best pintxo bars in the old town, especially on the little streets that branch off from the Basilica.
+Some of the bars I visited and really enjoyed were Bar Sport, Sirimiri, Gandarias and La Viña for its traditional Basque cheesecake.

-I sometimes worry that as a veggie, I do miss out on some of the foodie-ventures in destinations.
-However, I had plenty of choices for delicious food.
-I didn’t get FOMO at all!
+I sometimes worry that, as a veggie, I am going to miss out on the big foodie adventures in a destination.
+In San Sebastian, I had plenty of choices and so many delicious things to try.
+I did not get FOMO at all.

-San Sebastian is also known for its wine, especially Txakoli (pronounced chak-o-lee), a slightly sparkling, dry white wine that’s perfect with pintxos.
+San Sebastian is also known for its wine, especially Txakoli (pronounced chak-o-lee), a slightly sparkling, dry white wine that goes perfectly with pintxos.

 What Food is San Sebastian Known For